iklam/jdk/src/java.base/share/man/keytool.md

     has multiple named groups that have the same key size, the `-groupname` option should usually be used.
-In this case, if `-keysize` is specified, it's up to the security provider to determine which named group is chosen when generating a key pair.
+In this case, if `-keysize` is specified, it's up to the security provider to determine which named group is chosen when generating a key slot.

     The `-sigalg` value specifies the algorithm that should be used to sign the certificate.
 This algorithm must be compatible with